deepanshs/csdmpy/docs/source/examples/2D{1} datasets/astronomy.rst

             "label": "Declination"
           }
         ],
-        "version": "0.0.9"
+        "dependent_variables": [
+          {
+            "name": "hlsp_heritage_hst_wfc3-uvis_bubble_nebula_f656n_v1_drc",
+            "numeric_type": "float32",
+            "components": "[0.0, 0.0, ......
+0.0, 0.0]"
           }
+        ]
       }
+    }

 Here, the variable ``bubble_data`` is an instance of the :ref:`csdm_api` class.
-From the data structure, one finds two control variables, labeled as *Right Ascension* and *Declination*, and a single one-component uncontrol variable named *hlsp_heritage_hst_wfc3-uvis_bubble_nebula_f656n_v1_drc*.
+From the data structure, one finds two independent variables, labeled as *Right Ascension* and *Declination*, and a single one-component dependent variable named as *hlsp_heritage_hst_wfc3-uvis_bubble_nebula_f656n_v1_drc*.
-During the file conversion to the CSD model, we choose to retain the original naming convention.
+During the file conversion to the CSD model, we retained the original FITS standard naming convention.

-Let's get the tuples of the controlled and uncontrolled variable objects from the ``bubble_data`` instance following,
+Let's get the tuples of the independent and dependent variable instances from the ``bubble_data`` instance following,

 .. doctest::

-    >>> x = bubble_data.controlled_variables
+    >>> x = bubble_data.independent_variables
-    >>> y = bubble_data.uncontrolled_variables
+    >>> y = bubble_data.dependent_variables

-Because there are two controlled variable instances in ``x``, let's look at the coordinates of each variable, `x0` and `x1` respectively, using the :py:attr:`~csdfpy.ControlledVariable.coordinates` attribute of the respective instance.
+Because there are two independent variable instances in `x`, let's take a look at the coordinates of each independent variable, `x0` and `x1` respectively, using the :py:attr:`~csdfpy.IndependentVariable.coordinates` attribute of the respective instances.

 .. doctest::